 Though they go a long way towards keeping you compliant, IDV and KYC checks don’t always stop fraudsters, who will attempt to steal original documentation and impersonate legitimate customers for documentation checks.
 They are also learning methods to trick biometric verification systems, too.

 Lacking phone and email data enrichment or social media checks, Trulioo doesn’t have a pre-KYC process that can filter out fraudulent users before they reach the onboarding stage.
 This means that every customer will go through KYC, even obvious fraudsters, with some to be eventually blocked out later – and can be less cost-effective than other options.

 Six Trulioo Alternatives

 Trulioo integrates via API and works best when combined with other risk mitigation and AML tools on the market – always depending on your needs, of course.

 Whether you think it’s better to integrate Trulioo into your risk stack or choose a different solution entirely, we provide six Trulioo alternatives to help you decide below.

-Starting in 2017, SEON has entered the market dynamically and recently completed a historic Round B, raising $94 million.
-SEON’s customers include Revolut, Air France and Kindred, though the software is industry-agnostic and doesn’t only cater to the needs of a specific type of business.
+Launched in 2017, SEON has entered the market dynamically by becoming the new kid on the block of the fraud prevention world.
+Its global clients now include Revolut, Air France and Kindred, though the software is industry-agnostic and doesn’t only cater to the needs of a specific type of business.